dranger003/ggllm.cpp/README.md

 - Support for Falcon 7B and 40B models (inference, quantization and perplexity tool)
 - Fully automated GPU offloading based on available and total VRAM
 - Higher efficiency in VRAM usage when using batched processing (more layers being offloaded)
+- 16 bit cuBLAs support (takes half the VRAM for those operations)
 - Improved loading screen and visualization
+- More command line parameter options (like disabling GPUs)
-- Current Falcon inference speed on consumer GPU: up to 51 tokens/sec for 7B-4bit and 17 tokens/sec for 40B-6bit
+- Current Falcon inference speed on consumer GPU: up to 51 tokens/sec for 7B-4bit and 17 tokens/sec for 40B-6bit, roughly 38/sec and 16/sec at at 1000 tokens generated

 **What is missing/being worked on:**
 - Full GPU offloading of Falcon